jonbodner/storedog/README.md

 - complete the startup steps up under Local Development to number 3
 - in `services/frontend/site/featureFlags.config.json` find the object with `name:dbm` and set `active:true`
-- run `docker-compose --profile dbm up -d`
+- run `docker compose --profile dbm up -d`
 - once all the containers are up, run `docker exec storedog-postgres-1 ./dbm_exec.sh` this will add a few things we need for dbm to the database
 - run `docker restart storedog-postgres-1` to restart the postgres container